LAX is testing fever-detecting cameras as passengers depart and arrive

 “We’re trying to do everything we can to make sure that our airport terminals are a safe environment, and we’re making sure that we’re doing everything we can to make it healthy for people to come in,” said Justin Erbacci, chief executive of Los Angeles World Airports.

-Signs will direct travelers to walk through an area where cameras are stationed, which detect whether someone has a temperature of 100.4 or higher.
+Signs will direct travelers to walk through an area where cameras that detect whether someone has a temperature of 100.4 or higher are stationed.
 Those who show an elevated temperature will be pulled aside for a secondary screening to confirm.
-Participation will be voluntary, and the airport will not stop anyone from continuing with their journey during the pilot — though workers will give advice handed down from county and federal health officials about traveling with an elevated temperature.
+Participation will be voluntary, and the airport will not stop anyone from continuing with their journey during the pilot test — although workers will give advice from county and federal health officials about traveling with an elevated temperature.

 Airlines that are doing their own temperature screening can still prohibit travelers from flying if they have fevers.